mtoensing/remove-links-and-urls-from-comments/readme.txt

 Since this plugin only effects your output your visitors links will show up as normal hyperlinks as soon as you deactivate this plugin.

+This plugins also removes the author url from comments older than 30 days.

 == Installation ==

 1. Install plugin.